canadaprogrammer/edx-first-ios-app/README.md

 - I found connection between frequentTextField and Root View Controller from the Connection Inspector of Frequent Flyer Text Field on Main.storyboard
 - I removed the connection and the issue solved.
 - It's because I removed `@IBOutlet weak var frequentTextField` on `AddFlightTableViewController`

+### Signing for "..." requires a development team.

+1. Add you Apple ID in Xcode
+   - On menu bar, Xcode > Preferences > Accounts > Add Apple ID
+2. Choose your project > Choose a target > Click Signing & Capabilities tab
+   - Check Automatically manage signing
+   - Choose Team

+### Could not launch App because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user

+- Untrusted Developer on iPhone
+  - Settings > General > VPN & Device Management > Select Developer App > Trust

+### The operation couldn't be completed.
+Unable to log in with account

+- From the menu, Xcode > Preferences
+  - Accounts tab > Sign in

+### Fatal error: Unexpectedly found nil while unwrapping an Optional value

+- Check if filenames are correct

 ---